ShweataNHegde/snh_blog_site/src/blog/2022-07-21-transcript-why-does-rain-smell-good.md

 U: So Jigyasa, do you now understand why rain smells so good sometimes?

 [14:55]
 J: Yes, the rain smell is due to a molecule called geosmin which is produced by the spores of  a specific bacteria living in the soil.
-They make this molecule to attract their transport vehicle, the springdales.
+They make this molecule to attract their transport vehicle, the springtails.
 When the rain hits the soil, they produce tiny aerosols containing geosmin that reaches our nose when the wind blows.

 [15:19]
 U: Yes.
 And Dr Pande spoke to us about many other molecules like geosmin which bacteria produce.
 He also described super interesting evolution in a test tube experiment he performs to study why bacteria produce such fascinating molecules.